dasmuli/Scrub2/README.md

 # Scrub 2

 Scrub2 is a planing app for Scrum like development.
-Cards show features to be implemented or bugs that should removed.
+Cards show features to be implemented or bugs that should be removed.
 The priority of a card is indicated by the position in a list, the higher the card is the more important it is.
 By finishing a card it is moved to the finished card list and the time of finishing is logged.